 This tool shows both all registered image sizes, and image sizes that are currently not in use.

 The ‘Unused image sizes’ section shows a list of all image sizes that are present on the site.
 This includes sizes for images that are in use.
 Deleting a registered image size will remove all images of that size from the uploads folder, including any that are in use.

 In this case, the Media Library record will only be deleted if all copies of an image have been removed.

 The ‘Unused image sizes’ section shows any image sizes that are currently not used by any images on the site.

 Select any image size (from either section) that you wish to remove, and press ‘Remove selected sizes’.

 Restoring images that were moved to trash in WordPress

 If you are not sure if you might still need the image, you can send it to trash, instead of deleting it permanently.
 You can view and restore these images by pressing the “view trash” button.

 Here you can restore any trashed images you want to keep by highlighting them and pressing the “Restore the selection” button.
 These images will now be sent back to your image library.

-We recommend taking a backup of the site before performing any optimisation with WP-Optimize Premium.
+We recommend taking a backup of your WordPress site before performing any optimisation.
 WP-Optimize integrates with our backup plugin, UpdraftPlus.
-If UpdraftPlus is active on the site, the option to take an automatic backup before images are removed will be displayed in the tab.
+If UpdraftPlus is active on the site the option to take an automatic backup before images are removed will be displayed in the tab.